markybuilds/nba-stat-projections/memory-bank/activeContext.md

 - Developed a comprehensive daily data update script with error handling.
 - Configured Prometheus for monitoring application metrics.
 - Set up Kubernetes Ingress for routing external traffic.
+- Created WebSocket connection manager for handling real-time updates.
+- Implemented subscription-based messaging system for different data topics.
+- Integrated WebSocket notifications with the daily data update process.
+- Set up broadcasting functionality for projection updates.
+- Added system notification support for important events.
+- Implemented singleton pattern for WebSocket client to ensure a single connection.
+- Created WebSocket provider with React Context API for application-wide access.
+- Added automatic reconnection logic for WebSocket client with exponential backoff.
+- Created custom hooks for real-time data management (games and projections).
+- Implemented client-components that wrap server components for real-time updates.
+- Added toast notifications for WebSocket events and data updates.
+- Implemented visual indicators for live connections and recent updates.
+- Used APScheduler for managing scheduled tasks with the scheduler service.
+- Implemented singleton pattern for scheduler service to ensure a single instance.
+- Created CLI tool for administrators to manage scheduled tasks.
+- Added health check endpoint for monitoring scheduler status.
+- Used Kubernetes CronJob for running the scheduler in production environment.

 ## Open Questions